22Neves/devsite-docs/guides/checkout-api-orders/go-to-production.en.md

 The credentials used during the development phase were test credentials.
 To start receiving real payments, you will need to **activate the production credentials for your Mercado Pago account and replace them**.

 To do this, access [Your integrations](/developers/panel/app), select the desired application, and in the side menu, go to **Production > Production credentials**.
-There you will find your production Public Key and Access Token, which you should use instead of the test ones.
+There you will find your production *Public Key* and *Access Token*, which you should use instead of the test ones.

 For more information, check our [Credentials documentation]().